Claudio Bravo

-Claudio Andrés Bravo Muñoz ([ˈklawðjo ˈβɾaβo]; born 13 April 1983) is a Chilean professional footballer who plays as a goalkeeper for La Liga club Real Betis and captains the Chile national team.
+Claudio Andrés Bravo Muñoz ([ˈklawðjo ˈβɾaβo]; born 13 April 1983) is a Chilean former professional footballer who played as a goalkeeper.

-He started playing with Colo-Colo and moved to Real Sociedad in 2006, appearing in 237 official games with the latter club.
+Bravo began his career with Colo-Colo and moved to Real Sociedad in 2006, appearing in 237 official games with the latter club.
 Barcelona signed him for €12 million in 2014, and he won the treble and the Zamora Trophy in his first season.
 In the summer of 2016, he moved to Manchester City, where he won several titles.
-After four years in England, he returned to Spain, signing for Real Betis.
+After four years in England, Bravo returned to Spain, signing for Real Betis, before announcing his retirement in 2024 at the age of 41.

-Bravo is Chile's third-most capped player with 144 total appearances, behind only Alexis Sánchez and Gary Medel.
-He represented the nation in two World Cups, a FIFA Confederations Cup, and six Copa América tournaments.
-He captained his side to victory at the 2015 and 2016 editions of the latter competition.
+With 150 total appearances, Bravo is the third-most capped player in the history of the Chile national team, behind only Alexis Sánchez and Gary Medel.
+He represented the nation in two FIFA World Cups, a FIFA Confederations Cup, and seven Copa América tournaments, captaining his side to victory at the 2015 and 2016 editions of the latter competition.